-Organic Brown Rice Syrup, Organic Nonfat Milk, Organic High Oleic Sunflower and/or Organic High Oleic Safflower Oil, Organic Soybean Oil, Organic Coconut Oil, Egg Lecithin (Source of DHA & ARA), Organic Vanilla, Calcium Phosphate, Potassium Citrate, Calcium Ascorbate (Vit.
-C), Organic Soy Lecithin, Calcium Citrate, Choline Bitartrate, Taurine, Ferrous Sulfate, Inositol, Vitamin C Palmitate, d-Alpha Tocopheryl Acetate (Vit.
-E), Natural Mixed Tocopherols, Zinc Sulfate, Niacinamide, Vitamin A Palmitate, Calcium Pantothenate, Thiamin Hydrochloride (Vit.
-B1), Copper Sulfate, Riboflavin (Vit.
-B2), Pyridoxine Hydrochloride (Vit.
-B6), Folic Acid, Phylloquinone (Vit.
-K1), Potassium Iodide, Sodium Selenate, Biotin, Vitamin D3, Cyanocobalamin (Vit.
-B12).
+Organic Brown Rice Syrup, Organic Nonfat Milk, Organic High Oleic Oil (Organic High Oleic Sunflower and/or Organic High Oleic Safflower Oils), Organic Soybean Oil, Organic Coconut Oil, Egg Lecithin, Contains Less than 1%: Organic Vanilla, Calcium Carbonate, Potassium Citrate, Calcium Ascorbate, Calcium Citrate, Ferrous Sulfate, Inositol, Vitamin C Palmitate, d-Alpha Tocopheryl Acetate, Natural Mixed Tocopherols, Zinc Sulfate, Niacinamide, Vitamin A, Calcium Pantothenate, Thiamin Hydrochloride, Copper Sulfate, Riboflavin, Pyridoxine Hydrochloride, Folic Acid, Vitamin K1, Potassium Iodide, Sodium Selenate, Biotin, Vitamin D3, Vitamin B12.

 Contains milk, soy, and coconut ingredients